israelElad/InstaAutoAIPost/README.md

   **A:** Yes, but be aware of Instagram's automation policies.
 - **Q:** Is this free?
   **A:** All AWS services used have a free tier.
 Stay within limits to avoid charges.

+## Instagram API Best Practices & Anti-Ban Measures

+To reduce the risk of Instagram bans or rate limits, this project now follows best practices from the [instagrapi usage guide](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html):

+- **Consistent IP Address:** Instagram is less likely to flag activity if requests come from a consistent IP.
+Since dedicated proxies are not free, we moved all AWS resources to the Israel region (`il-central-1`) to ensure requests originate from the same country as your account.
+This helps reduce suspicious login attempts and ban risk.
+- **Delays Between Requests:** The code is designed to mimic real user behavior by adding random delays between requests.
+This helps avoid triggering Instagram's anti-bot systems.
+- **Session Reuse:** Instead of logging in with your username and password on every run, the project uses session storage and reuse.
+This mimics how a real device stays logged in, further reducing suspicious activity.

+For more details and advanced anti-ban strategies, see the [instagrapi best practices guide](https://subzeroid.github.io/instagrapi/usage-guide/best-practices.html).